Efficient Data Representation by Selecting Prototypes with Importance Weights: Experiments

 The US dept. of health conducts surveys consisting of 10s of questionnaires sent to over thousands of people every couple of years.
 This is a rich repository of anonymized human health facts that are publicly available.
-We in this study use the latest available health questionnaires collected over the 2013-2014 period \cite{Nhanes}.
-There are 43 questionnaires like \emph{Alcohol Use, Occupation, Income, Early Childhood, Depression, Diet} of which we use 40 (3 had data issues)
+We in this study use the health questionnaires collected over the 2013-2014 period \cite{Nhanes}.
+There are 43 questionnaires (viz. \emph{Alcohol Use, Occupation, Income, Early Childhood, Depression, Diet}) of which we use 40 (3 had data issues).\eat{ and which are listed in the appendix.} Note that the questionnaires are answered by the same set of 5924 people, so in essence, we can view this setup as having 40 datasets over the same examples but with different features where the features correspond to questions in the questionnaires.

-An expert in public health we collaborated with wanted to see 1) if we could rank order the questionnaires based on some measure of importance so that henceforth they could potentially send fewer questionnaires for people to fill.
-2) If for a given questionnaire we could find others that are most representative of it.
+An expert in public health wanted to see: task 1) if we could rank order the questionnaires based on some measure of importance so that henceforth they could potentially send fewer questionnaires for people to fill, and task 2) if for a given questionnaire we could find amid the other 39 questionnaires the one that is most representative of it.
 Such insight could lead to early interventions that can potentially save lives.

 We attacked both problems with our prototype selection framework.
 In fact, accomplishing the 2$^{nd}$ task is a big step in resolving the 1$^{st}$.
-For each questionnaire $Q_i\in Q$ where $Q=\{Q_1,...,Q_{40}\}$ we found prototypes ($m=10$) after which the improvement in objective (equation \ref{def:f}) was incremental.
-We then evaluated the quality of these prototypes on the other 39 questionnaires based on our objective.
-Thus, for a particular $Q_i$ we now rank ordered the other $Q/Q_i$ based on our objective value.
+For each questionnaire $Q_i\in Q$ where $Q=\{Q_1,...,Q_{40}\}$ we found prototypes ($m=10$) after which the improvement in objective (eq.~\ref{def:f}) was incremental.
+We then evaluated the quality of these prototypes on the other 39 questionnaires based on the same objective in (\ref{def:f}).
+Thus, for a particular $Q_i$ we rank ordered the other $Q/Q_i$ based on our objective value.
 Ergo, the rank $r_{ij}$ signifies how well the prototypes of a questionnaire $Q_j$ represents $Q_i$.
-This resolves the task 2) above.
+This resolves the task no. 2 above.
 Note that the rank is not commutative and hence graphically it can be viewed as a directed graph.
-Now to satisfy ask 1), for each $Q_j$ we found its average rank i.e. $r_j=\frac{1}{39}\sum_{i\in\{1,...,40\},i\neq j}r_{ij}$ across other questionnaires and sorted the $r_j$s in ascending order.
-Thus, lower the $r_j$ more important the questionnaire.\\
+To answer task no. 1, for each $Q_j$ we found its average rank i.e. $r_j=\frac{1}{39}\sum_{i\in\{1,...,40\},i\neq j}r_{ij}$ across other questionnaires and sorted the $r_j$s in ascending order.
+Thus, lower the $r_j$ more important the questionnaire.